manjuv1/Test/README.md

 Login to root `su root` and follow [Instructions](https://docs.docker.com/compose/install/other/#on-linux) for installing docker compose version 2.

+and then log back in as the user.

 ```bash
 sudo chmod +x /usr/local/bin/docker-compose
 ```